Share the Road License Plate

 - The promotion of safe bicycling.

 In essence, this means half of 75% of plate proceeds, or 37.5%, goes to Florida Bicycle Association.
-Florida Bicycle Association membership means 100% of your donation goes to Florida Bicycle Association.
+Thank you for your support!

 Visit Share the Road website for purchase information.